Distributional neural networks for electricity price forecasting: Introduction and motivation

 \section{Introduction and motivation}

 Trading in competitive markets requires precise probabilistic forecasts.
 Therefore, the attention of researchers and practitioners is shifting recently from point to probabilistic forecasting methods.
 It is not different in electricity markets since the liberalization starting in 1990s.
-The point electricity price forecasting (EPF) literature is very broad, and the topic is well-researched \cite{weron2014electricity}.
+The point electricity price forecasting (EPF) literature is very broad, and the topic is well-researched \citep{weron2014electricity}.
 However, these models can be used in probabilistic forecasting only to a limited extent, as they mostly predict only the expected price, rarely quantiles or other characteristics.
-A proper risk optimization that is compulsory in the very volatile and uncertain electricity markets can only be carried out using a scenario generator as e.g. distributional forecasting.
-It did not go unnoticed to researchers \cite{nowotarski2018recent, petropoulos2022forecasting}, however the literature on probabilistic EPF is much scarcer than the one on point EPF.
+A proper risk optimization that is compulsory in the very volatile and uncertain electricity markets can only be carried out using methods that provide a broader view, such as e.g. distributional forecasting.
+It did not go unnoticed to researchers \citep{nowotarski2018recent, petropoulos2022forecasting}, however the literature on probabilistic EPF is much scarcer than the one on point EPF.

-We propose a novel probabilistic EPF approach based on distributional neural networks.
-We build a deep artificial neural network (ANN) multilayer perceptron (MLP) model using the TensorFlow \cite{tensorflow2015-whitepaper} and Keras \cite{chollet2015keras} frameworks, with the output layer defined to be a parametric distribution.
+We propose a probabilistic EPF approach based on distributional neural networks.
+More specifically, we consider a `vanilla' \textit{deep neural network} (DNN), i.e., a multi-layer perceptron in which the information propagates only forward.
+We utilize the TensorFlow \citep{tensorflow2015-whitepaper} and Keras \citep{chollet2015keras} frameworks, and let the output layer be a parametric distribution with 2 or 4 parameters \citep{salinas2020deepar,barnes2021controlled,barnes2021adding}.
 The difference to a standard network providing point forecasts is only in the output layer.
-Thus, if we have already built an ANN model for point forecasting, it is very easy to convert it to a distributional one.
-The existing distributional networks in the EPF literature uses recurrent neural networks (RNN) \cite{mashlakov2021assessing, brusaferri2020probabilistic}.
-The distributional multilayer perceptron (DMLP) proposed in this paper is far less complex than the RNNs, easier to interpret and computationally less demanding.
+Thus, if we have already built a neural network model for point forecasting, it is very easy to convert it to a distributional one.
+Even though the method is not new \citep{nix1994estimating,williams1996using}, it has not attracted much attention.
+To the best of our knowledge, the only existing distributional networks in the energy forecasting literature use mixtures of normal distributions obtained using complex structures comprising convolutional neural networks (CNN) and gated recurrent units (GRU) \citep{afrasiabi2020deep-based} or recurrent neural networks (RNN) \citep{mashlakov2021assessing, brusaferri2020probabilistic}.
+The \textit{distributional deep neural network} (DDNN) proposed in this paper is far less complex than the CNNs, GRUs and RNNs, easier to interpret and computationally less demanding.